NZjeux26/macACE/README.md

-#  Hnefataf on the Amiga
+#  Hnefatafl on the Amiga

 This project brings the medieval Norse boardgame to the Amiga platform for the first time.